DeterminateSystems/nix-copy-deploy/README.md

   - It installs Nix using [Nix Installer][nix-installer]
   - It copies the closure for [ponysay] to the target machine's [Nix store][store]
   - It adds the package to the target machine's user profile
-  - It pipes the string `Hello from nix copy!` to [ponysay], which outputs a lovely equine greeting
+  - It pipes the string `Hello from nix copy!` to [ponysay] on the target machine, which outputs a lovely equine greeting

 ### Teardown